Frequently asked questions for a long term traveller

 As a freelancer you have the problem of constantly having to look for work yourself, but a great trade-off is to work with an outsourcer.
 As a translator I only pitched my skills to three major companies that looked for the work for me and paid me themselves.
 They were obviously charging the end-client more money, but I didn't have to worry about finding more work because of this process.
 Finding such a company depends on your industry.

-Two major outsourcer websites that are more general for computer-based jobs are e-lance and odesk.
-I haven’t worked for these sites myself, but I do hire on them all the time!
-I’ve gotten help coding this site, and more famously direct help in travelling via an “assistant”, and paid them via this site.
+Two major outsourcer websites that are more general for computer-based jobs are e-lance and odesk (EDIT: The two merged and become Upwork).
+I haven't worked for these sites myself, but I do hire on them all the time!
+I've gotten help coding this site, and more famously direct help in travelling via an “assistant”, and paid them via this site.

 I have also met people in my travels who travel and earn from these sites, but finding well paid work can be a challenge, as most people do not pay very highly due to cheaper options around the world just as freely available.
 It is more of a practical solution if you are travelling in a cheap country.